 3 credits (PREREQUISITE: C- or BETTER IN ACC 101) This course is designed to further the study of generally accepted accounting principles.
-Accounting for inventory, plant and intangible assets, depreciation and amortization, accounts receivable, long-term assets, partnerships, and corporations will be covered.
+Accounting for plant and intangible assets, depreciation and amortization, payroll, long-term assets and liabilities.
+The statement of cash flows, partnerships, and corporations will be covered.
 Students will be assigned a project involving analysis of an annual report of a corporation.
-(Sp, Su)
+(F, Sp)